 What is Amortization Expenses: A Guide for Business Owners

-Business owners must allocate the cost of the assets over their useful life.
+Business owners must allocate the bookkeeping expenses of the assets over their useful life.
 Allocating expenses over a period will result in a more realistic reflection of the financial position of the company.

 The assets that a business can allocate over a period can be tangible or intangible.